All our VPN apps use secure VPN protocols:

 5. Click OK in the confirmation dialog box.

-6. In the Preferences → Connection tab, you can now toggle the Smart Protocol switch on or off.
-To manually select VPN protocols, toggle it off and select your preferred protocol from the dropdown menu below.
+6. In the Preferences → Connection tab, you can now select your preferred Protocol from the dropdown menu, or choose Smart Protocol.

 2. Toggle the Smart Protocol switch on or off.
 To manually select your VPN protocol, toggle it off.

-3. Tap the name of the VPN protocol you are currently using.
+3. If Smart Protocol is disabled, you can manually choose which VPN protocol to use.
+Tap the name of the VPN protocol you are currently using.

 4. Select the VPN protocol you would like to use from the list.